Sci-fi porn game Subverse is among Steam's bestsellers, here's what it's like

 I've now played a bit of Subverse, and I can confirm that there is an actual game to it, as promised, with numerous pre-rendered (non-sex) cutscenes and visual novel-style dialogue segments, decent twin-stick-style space shooting, and turn-based ground combat missions.
 This unfinished Early Access release includes a six chapter opening act, and most of it isn't sex.

 Don't get the impression that Subverse is a sweeping, BioWare-style RPG that happens to have explicit sex scenes, though.
-You won't find coy relationship-building or foreplay between Subverse's cast of women and its protagonist, the Captain, whose smarmy voice and masked face are reminiscent of Deadpool (except that the voice is British and the mask is a pair of panties).
+You won't find coy relationship-building or foreplay between Subverse's cast of women and its protagonist, the Captain, whose smarmy voice and masked face are reminiscent of Deadpool (except not American and the mask is a pair of panties).
 During the combat tutorial at the start of the game, robot companion Demi sets the tone when she reassures the Captain (but really the player) that there will be "something to jerk off to" as soon as the mission ends.
 Subverse is porn, or as developer Studio FOW recently put it, a "monumental fuck project."

 Sex scenes with each character are unlocked by—and I'm not joking about the name here—earning Pooter Points by completing missions.
 Once unlocked, scenes can be arranged in a playlist and then viewed in sequence or skipping around.
 Individually, the scenes are looping 3D animations of one sex act or another.
 Some can be modified by moving a slider toward climax, but otherwise they repeat mechanically from a fixed camera angle.
 It seems more like the Captain is watching himself have sex, or imagining it, than actually hooking up.
 And the Captain isn't always involved in the scenes.
 The first crew member to join his ship, Lily, is a scientist who's more into having sex with the alien creatures she genetically engineers.